chiqui3d/ub-server/README.md

 But as I said before, although it works, it still requires a lot of validation, and it is possible that it has some errors when dealing with some headers or options.

+I would also like to reduce the number of times I use dynamic memory with `malloc`.
+As a newbie, I'm a bit of a mess when it comes to choosing one option or the other when assigning chars.

+Someone posted on Reddit some good recommendations to follow in C [Institutional Coding Standard](https://yurichev.com/mirrors/C/JPL_Coding_Standard_C.pdf)

 ## Directory Structure

 * **bin**: Contains the executable file of the server.
 These are generated once you compile the program.